ByronPop/Craiglist-Apartment-Search-R-Shiny-App/README.md

 ## Data
 The app uses apartment listings data from Craiglist, neighborhood pricing data from [Streeteasy](https://streeteasy.com/blog/data-dashboard/) and subway stop data from the [NYC MTA website](https://data.cityofnewyork.us/Transportation/Subway-Stations/arq3-7z49).

 Craigslist does not provide an API for obtaining data from their site.
-Therefore, I built a simple web scraper utilizing selenium and chromedriver to navigate through Craigslist to extract apartment listing information.
+To get the data, I built a Python web scraper using selenium and chromedriver to navigate through Craigslist to extract apartment listing information.
 I then use BeautifulSoup to parse the raw html of each url in a systematic fashion.
 You can access all of the data in the "Data" tab.

 All data and general methods are loaded into the Global file prior to execution.